Ádám Borics: Bellator

 In early 2017, Borics travelled to America for 3 weeks to a training camp.
 He joined the Hard Knocks 365 team (Sanford MMA since 2019) for a few weeks.

 Bellator 177 was held 14 April 2017, which was also the first event to be held in Hungary.
 They gave The Kid a chance to fight against Anthony Taylor.
 Borics defeated his opponent via rear-naked choke, earning him the 10th win of his career, rewarding him a contract with the Bellator MMA organization for 4 matches.

 Borics moved to the United States with his wife, but he had to wait almost an entire year for his next bout, because Ádi's hand was fractured 2 weeks after moving.
 On 6 April 2018, he returned into the cage again in Budapest at Bellator 196 and knocked out Teodor Nikolov in the 2nd round with his signature flying knee in front of his home audience.

 Next time Borics fought Josenaldo Silva, on 21 September 2018 at Bellator 205.
 Borics submitted Silva in the third round.

 Next time he faced Aaron Pico on Bellator 222, on 14 June 2019. Ádám won by TKO via flying knee in the Madison Square Garden.
 After his first 4 fights in Bellator, the Borics had 4 victories, and finished all of them.
 With that, he also earned a new contract.

 Bellator featherweight tournament

 Borics was selected as one of the 16 martial artists to take part in the Bellator Featherweight Tournament.

 In the first round of the tournament, Borics got former champion Pat Curran as his opponent.
 The fight was held on 7 September 2019 on Bellator 226.
 Borics won by TKO.
 The victory allowed him to advance to the quarterfinals of the tournament.

-In the quarter-finals, Borics took on former former bantamweight Bellator champion Darrion Caldwell.
+In the quarter-finals, Borics took on former bantamweight Bellator champion Darrion Caldwell.
 The fight took place on 25 January 2020 on Bellator 238.
 In first round, Caldwell submitted Ádám with a rear-naked choke.
 This was the Hungarian's first defeat in martial arts.